Betalabs/engine-phpsdk/README.md

 }
 ```

-It is necessary to return an `Betalabs\Engine\Migration\BootResponse` object, this way Engine will be able to log what happen during this process.
+It is necessary to return an `Betalabs\Engine\Requests\BootResponse` object, this way Engine will be able to log what happen during this process.

 The location of this file is declared in configuration file: